 Whilst the markets perform in cycles, it is nigh on impossible to predict with 100% accuracy how a fund will perform on a given cycle.
 Opting into a rapidly inflating market is tempting, and in the short term may yield impressive returns, but the curtain can drop just as quickly.
 A measured approach to investing for the novice investor involves spreading risk and diversifying.

-Whether you're dipping your toe in the investment pool for the first time or have been paddling cautiously for some time, if you keep these key pointers in mind, you will start your investment journey with confidence and optimism.
+Whether you're dipping your toe in the investment pool for the first time or have been investing faithfully for some time, if you keep these key pointers in mind, you will start your investment journey with confidence and optimism.